JaCon25/Portfolio_JC/README.md

 The HR dashboard uses the AdventureWorks dataset 2022 with custom [SQL code](https://github.com/JaCon25/Portfolio_JC/blob/main/SQL%20Code%20-%20HR%20Dashboard) used to retrieve and manipulate the data.
-This was expoted as an Excel file then  imported into Tableau.
+This was exported as an Excel file, then  imported into Tableau.

-This can be used as a workforce management tool incorporating demographic, compensation, workforce growth and cost information.
+This can be used as a workforce management tool, incorporating demographic, compensation, workforce growth and cost data.